MetroModelingServices/metro_mce/README.md

 # MCE tool

-The MCE benefits calculator is implemented with the FHWA bca4abm calculator, which also does aggregation calculators.
-See https://github.com/RSGInc/bca4abm.
+The MCE benefits calculator is implemented with the [FHWA bca4abm](https://github.com/RSGInc/bca4abm) calculator, which also does aggregation calculations.